crissafrancisco/youtube-user-behavior-analysis/README.md

 ## Contact

-Open to connect and share ideas on personal data storytelling projects.
+Feel free to connect if you'd like to share your own data journey or explore similar personal data stories!